gehongyan/Kook.Net/README.md

 KaiHeiLa.Net was developed with reference to **[Discord.Net](https://github.com/discord-net/Discord.Net)**.

 [Discord.Net contributors](https://github.com/discord-net/Discord.Net/graphs/contributors) holds the copyright
-for most of the code in this repository according to [this license](https://github.com/discord-net/Discord.Net/blob/dev/LICENSE).
+for portion of the code in this repository according to [this license](https://github.com/discord-net/Discord.Net/blob/dev/LICENSE).